-Very Early HIV and Hepatitis C RNA PCR Detection tests
+Very Early HIV, Hepatitis B and C RNA PCR Detection tests

-Ultra early and exquisitely accurate HIV-1 (Groups M and O) RNA; HIV-2 RNA; and Hepatitis C RNA test now available from Freedomhealth.
+Ultra early and exquisitely accurate HIV-1 (Groups M and O) RNA; HIV-2 RNA; and Hepatitis B and C RNA test is available from Freedomhealth.

-We are now able to perform an extremely accurate HIV and Hepatitis C RNA test from as early as 10 days after potential HIV or Hepatitis C exposure.
-The test has an accuracy of greater than 99% at this point and is absolutely ideal for quickly identifying or ruling out new HIV or Hepatitis C infection.
+We are now able to perform an extremely accurate HIV and Hepatitis B and C RNA test from as early as 10 days after potential HIV or Hepatitis B & C exposure.
+The test has an accuracy of greater than 99% at this point and is absolutely ideal for quickly identifying or ruling out new HIV or Hepatitis B & C infection.

 This time frame was previously unavailable but utilisation of of standard routine technology in a novel diagnostic style will facilitate very early diagnosis.

-The technique utilises a fully automated system made by Roche and the testing method uses a technique called polymerase chain reaction (PCR) or NAAT (Nucleic Acid Amplification) to dtecet miniscule amounts of viral genetic material.
+The technique utilises a fully automated system made by Roche and the testing method uses a technique called polymerase chain reaction (PCR) or NAAT (Nucleic Acid Amplification) to detect minuscule amounts of viral genetic material.
 The technique can be and is applied to bacterial diseases also.

 The technique was invented in the early 1980’s by a Dr Kary Mullis, who later won the Nobel Prize for the invention of such an elegant molecular biological technique.
 Initially, the test was cumbersome and required intensive well-trained technicians to perform it.
 In addition, the cost of running the test, partly because of the numbers of personnel involved, was high.

-Automation via the Roche Taq Multiplex device has enabled highly sensitive, highly specific and fully automated testing to be run on human blood with the early detection of HIV 1 and HIV 2 possible from 10 days post exposure; early detection of Hepatitis C from 6 or 7 days post exposure and also Hepatitis B virus from 20 days post exposure.
+Automation via the Roche Taq Multiplex device has enabled highly sensitive, highly specific and fully automated testing to be run on human blood with the early detection of HIV 1 and HIV 2 and Hepatitis B and C possible from 10 days post exposure.

 The test is performed using the Roche platform and runs on the “sample in, results out” technique which reduces chances of contamination of product etc to zero.
 Should a positive sample be produced the whole specimen is drilled down to identify the virus producing the positive result and further confirmatory tests are performed.